zendframework/zf2-documentation/docs/languages/en/modules/zendservice.windows-azure.blob.rst

    // or:

-   // regiters blob:// on this storage client
+   // registers blob:// on this storage client
    $storageClient->registerStreamWrapper('blob://');

 To unregister the stream wrapper, the ``unregisterStreamWrapper()`` method can be used.